nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 1. Eat any remaining Spring Onions.
 2. Clear enough ground to plant 15 Parsnip Seeds and whatever Mixed Seeds you carry, plus a few more spots for Mixed Seeds in case you gather more shortly.
 3. Plant and water Parsnip Seeds and Mixed Seeds.
-4. Chop Trees until you have around four to six energy.
+4. Fell Trees until you have around four to six energy.
 The remaining energy will be useful if you gather more Mixed Seeds shortly.
+   - If you don't have enough energy to fully fell a Tree, spend the energy mining Stone or chopping a stump.
-5. Chop weeds and grass until around 1:20 am.
+5. Chop weeds and grass until around 1:30 am.
 Don't stray too far from the Farmhouse.
 6. Ship all items except for the following:
    - All [Wood](https://stardewvalleywiki.com/Wood)
    - All stone (one is needed for Spring 2)